MarkusHaak/dominION/README.md

 sudo apt-get -y install git
 ```

 Next, clone the git repository of dominION with option *--recurse-submodules*.
-If you have no access to the github servers from your local machine, you can clone the directory on a different machine, transfer the cloned directory *dominION* and proceed with the installation.
+If you have no access to the github servers from the GridION itself, you can clone the directory on a different machine, transfer the cloned directory *dominION* and proceed with the installation.

 ```bash
 git clone --recurse-submodules https://github.com/MarkusHaak/dominION.git